ut-vision/Video-Independent-ECS/README.md

 We also provide a demo with a simple face tracker in demo_with_tracking.py.
 You can simply run by specifying input and output path

 `python demo_with_tracking.py --input examples/multiperson.mkv --output examples/multiperson_out.mkv --iou 0.4`

+Note that our pretrained model is trained using unsupervised approach on large-scale conversation videos.

+It works best on
+- conversation videos (interview, speaking to the camera)
+- frontal faces with most of the attention drawn to the gaze target

+It fails severely on
+- short profile face tracklets